Saturday, January 29, 20110 Comments

 Point out the decision point

-While it might seem obvious to you, others in the group might not recognize that they have arrived at a decision point.
+While it might seem obvious to you, others in the group may not recognize that they have arrived at a decision point.
 You can help them see this by saying something like, “It looks like we have a decision on the table.”
 State what you view to be the question, and check with the group to see if they agree.

 Clarify the options